-YOU are responsible for the SAFE operation and maintenance of your Convey-All Bean Tender.
-Be sure that you and anyone else who will be operate, maintain or working around it be familiar with the safety, operating and maintenance procedures.
-This manual will take you step-by-step through your working day and alerts you to all good safety practices that should be adhered to while operating the tender.
+YOU are responsible for the SAFE operation and maintenance of your Convey-All Tender.
+Be sure that everyone who will operate, maintain or work around it, is familiar with the safety, operating and maintenance procedures.

+This manual will take you step-by-step through your working day.
+It will alert you to all the safe practices that should be adhered to while operating the tender.

-Remember, YOU are the key to safety.
+Remember, you are the key to safety.
 Good safety practices not only protect you but also the people around you.
-Make these practices a working part of your safety program.
-Be certain that EVERYONE operating this equipment is familiar with the recommended operating and maintenance procedures and follows all the safety precautions.
+Make these practices a working part of your workday.
+Be certain that all operators of this equipment follows these procedures.